Skip to main content

 EOF

-Now we install Prometheus to store and visualize metrics.
+Now you install Prometheus to store and visualize metrics.

 cat <<EOF > kube-prometheus-stack-values.yaml